 Do you have a passion for working with those who have addictions or challenges with mental health?

-As an Addictions & Mental Health Worker (AMHWs), you will help individuals by screening, assessing and responding to people with mental health, substance use and addictions from diverse cultural and community perspectives.
+As an Addictions & Mental Health Worker (AMHWs), you will help individuals by screening, assessing and responding to people with mental health, mental illness, substance use and addictions from diverse cultural and community perspectives.
 In this career, you will learn to develop plans to to assist individuals and groups alike to help achieve their goals for mental wellness and substance use/addiction.

 AMHWs consider social policy, legislation, and political, social and economic systems, and their impacts on service delivery in addiction and mental health services.
 Additionally they learn to provide appropriate treatment, prevention and harm reduction strategies to individuals and families impacted by addiction and mental health issues.
 AMHWs learn to recognize diverse needs and experiences of individuals, groups, families and communities to develop and promote accessible and responsive programs and services.
 As an Addictions Worker or Mental Health Worker you will respond accordingly to individuals in crisis to provide appropriate assistance and referral where necessary in a professional ethical manner..
 Individuals learn to develop creative concepts for addiction and mental health practice that meet innovation, entrepreneurship and social enterprise objectives.

 Throughout the Addictions & Mental Health Worker program you’ll gain hands-on experience, as your instructors are experts in their field who actively work in their profession.
 They bring in real life examples of how to apply the theory you are learning in each class.

-Throughout the Addictions & Mental Health Worker program, you will learn how to:
+Throughout the Addictions & Mental Health Worker program, you will learn practical skills on how to: